metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_helm_repository_v1beta1_manifest.md

 Optional:

 - `access_from` (Attributes) AccessFrom defines an Access Control List for allowing cross-namespace references to this object. (see [below for nested schema](#nestedatt--spec--access_from))
-- `pass_credentials` (Boolean) PassCredentials allows the credentials from the SecretRef to be passed on toa host that does not match the host as defined in URL.This may be required if the host of the advertised chart URLs in the indexdiffer from the defined URL.Enabling this should be done with caution, as it can potentially result incredentials getting stolen in a MITM-attack.
+- `pass_credentials` (Boolean) PassCredentials allows the credentials from the SecretRef to be passed on to a host that does not match the host as defined in URL.
+This may be required if the host of the advertised chart URLs in the index differ from the defined URL.
+Enabling this should be done with caution, as it can potentially result in credentials getting stolen in a MITM-attack.
-- `secret_ref` (Attributes) The name of the secret containing authentication credentials for the Helmrepository.For HTTP/S basic auth the secret must contain username andpassword fields.For TLS the secret must contain a certFile and keyFile, and/orcaFile fields. (see [below for nested schema](#nestedatt--spec--secret_ref))
+- `secret_ref` (Attributes) The name of the secret containing authentication credentials for the Helm repository.
+For HTTP/S basic auth the secret must contain username and password fields.
+For TLS the secret must contain a certFile and keyFile, and/or caFile fields. (see [below for nested schema](#nestedatt--spec--secret_ref))
 - `suspend` (Boolean) This flag tells the controller to suspend the reconciliation of this source.
 - `timeout` (String) The timeout of index downloading, defaults to 60s.